 In many regions, lack of specific rules can hinder changes to existing marine farms that improve environmental outcomes or increase value of production.

-Regulatory processes to alter consent conditions to allow for changes in farmed species or make smallscale realignments of farms to more suitable locations are often complex.
 Unless regional coastal plans make specific provisions for these activities, or marine farm consents have flexibility in relation to species farmed, such changes require either a new consent or an amendment to the conditions of the existing consent.

 As noted above, the activity status for replacement consents varies between regions, with notification determined by the consent authority on a case-by-case basis, and some less stringent activity classifications dependent on the same species as listed on the current consent being farmed or the farm being maintained in the same position.
 Section 127 of the RMA requires applications for changes to consent conditions (for example changing the species being farmed) to be treated as a discretionary activity.
 The complexity and uncertainty of outcome of these processes can deter innovation on existing marine farms.